Kansetsu/Kansetsu/README.md

   ## Hi, I'm Vinícius Andrade! 👨‍💻
 - 💼 Fullstack Web Developer at [Encora Brazil](https://www.daitan.com/);
 - 📖 I'm a Information Systems Undergraduate Student from Brazil at [UNINASSAU](https://www.uninassau.edu.br/);
-- 🌱 Learning Web Development (JavaScript, TypeScript and React);
+- 🌱 Learning Web Development (JavaScript, TypeScript, React and GraphQL);
 - 🐋 Learning about DevOps with Jenkins, Kubernetes and Docker;
 - 🌎 Most part of my repositories are in portuguese, but there some in english too;
 - 📋 Here you can find my college projects, work projects and study projects too.